 Data parsing is not only about recognizing the structure but also validating whether the data complies with the defined rules.
 This ensures the integrity and reliability of the parsed data.

-Significance Of Data Parsing In The Digital Age
+Importance Of Data Parsing In The Digital Age

 In the digital age, data parsing holds significant importance due to several key reasons, including: